alexrudall/ruby-openai/README.md

   - text-babbage-001
   - text-curie-001

-### ChatGPT
+### GPT

-ChatGPT is a model that can be used to generate text in a conversational style.
+GPT is a model that can be used to generate text in a conversational style.
 You can use it to [generate a response](https://platform.openai.com/docs/api-reference/chat/create) to a sequence of [messages](https://platform.openai.com/docs/guides/chat/introduction):

 ```ruby
 response = client.chat(